 The Discovery Centre

 The fun continues up on level three as you exit the lift and find yourself instantly immersed in the Discovery Centre.
-This is a showcase of the museum’s collection of thousands of objects, animals and fossils and with large spiders, beautiful butterflies, slippery snakes on display and ferocious sharks coming at you from the ceiling it is almost a case of not knowing where to look next.
-There are many interactive sections and even small computer games to play.
+This is a showcase of the museum’s collection of thousands of objects, animals and fossils and with large spiders, beautiful butterflies, and slippery snakes on display and ferocious sharks coming at you from the ceiling it is almost a case of not knowing where to look next.
+You can read our full review of the Discovery Centre here.

 The Queensland Museum is a full day out for kids and parents alike, with interesting exhibits that will excite the whole family.
 It seems they all have something child friendly to offer though you’ll be pleasantly surprised to find it’s the general discovery of new facts and knowledge that creates the most excitement with the children.
 Kids have a thirst for knowledge and are forever curious about the world around them and learning new things.
 The museum will provide this for them in abundance but with a lot of colour, fun and activity added in as well.

 The Queensland Museum – Information and Facts